 The Giving Circle wants to support innovative projects and programs with new approaches to solving existing problems through more effective products, processes, services, technologies, or service models.
 Since its start, the group has awarded $151,616 to local nonprofit organizations.

 The Giving Circle's grant opportunity is announced in December and each Spring members discuss and vote on grant proposals vetted by the Grantmaking Committee.
-In 2019, grant priorities include Employment Readiness and Success, Community Inclusion, and Increased Independence.
+In 2019, grant priorities included Employment Readiness and Success, Community Inclusion, and Increased Independence.
 Get more details at the Giving Circle's Grant Profile page.

 Here are grants awarded by the Giving Circle in its first five years: